 - Define top-level faults.
-Define the fault condition, and write down the top level failure.
+Define the fault condition, and write down the top-level failure.

 - Identify causes for top-level fault.
 Using technical information and professional judgments, determine the possible reasons for the failure to occur.
-Remember, these are level two elements because they fall just below the top level failure in the tree.
+Remember, these are level two elements because they fall just below the top-level failure in the tree.

-- Identify next level of events.
+- Identify the next level of events.
 Continue to break down each element with additional gates to lower levels.
 Consider the relationships between the elements to help you decide whether to use an “and” or an “or” logic gate.

 - Add probabilities to events.
 If possible, evaluate the probability of occurrence for each of the lowest level elements and calculate the statistical probabilities from the bottom up.